ogrisel/text-mining-class/README.md

     pytest solutions/

-On the contrary the tests of the exercises should **not** pass:
+On the contrary the tests of the exercises should **not** pass (they are marked `xfail`):

     pytest exercises/

 ### Download the datasets and pre-trained models

-Some tests require test data to run properly.
+Some tests require test data to run properly and are skipped if the data is missing.
 You can pre-download those datasets with the following command (a few 10s of MB in total).

     python -m tmclass_exercises.data_download